DewofyourYouth/products-list-app/README.md

    - name => less than 50 characters
    - price > 0
 8. ☑️ searchable by product name
-9. ☑️ column sortable and reversable
+9. ☑️ columns sortable and reversable

 ### To Do: